rse-sa/dynaflow/README.md

 - ✅ **Universal Actions** - Support for ANY action (not just CRUD)
 - ✅ **Hook-Based Execution** - Define what happens when workflows complete or are rejected
+- ✅ **Field Filtering** - Skip workflows when only non-important fields change
+- ✅ **Conditional Triggers** - Use hooks to dynamically decide when to skip workflows
 - ✅ **Controller Integration** - Simple trait for seamless integration
 - ✅ **Flexible Topics** - Use model classes or custom topics
 - ✅ **Exception System** - Allow specific users to bypass workflows